Qudit States in Noisy Quantum Channels

 \section{Abstract}

-The family of quantum graph and hypergraph states are ubiquitous in quantum information.
-They have diverse applications ranging from quantum network protocols to measurement based quantum computing.
-The hypergraph states are a generalization of graph states, a well-known family of entangled multi-qubit quantum states.
-We can map these states to qudit states.
-In this work, we analyze a number of noisy quantum channels for qudits, on the family of qudit hypergraph states.
+In this work, we analyze a number of noisy quantum channels on a family of qudit states.
 The channels studied are the dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise, non-Markovian Amplitude Damping Channel (ADC), dephasing noise, and depolarization noise.
 To gauge the effect of noise, the fidelity between the original and the final states is studied.
 The change of coherence under the action of noisy channels is also studied, both analytically and numerically.
 Our approach is advantageous as it has an explicit relation to the original approach to the multi-qubit hypergraph states.\\ \textbf{Keywords:} Weyl operators, noisy quantum channels, fidelity, coherence